 Relationship issues, affairs, anxiety, depression.

-Concessions are available for morning or day-times slots before 5pm.
+Concessions are sometimes available for morning or day-time slots before 4pm.

 If you come for an initial meeting and working alliance between us doesn't feel like a good fit for you there is no obligation to continue.

 If you have any further questions or would like to discuss therapy please contact me on firstname.lastname@example.org.

 Maps & Directions